How to Publish A Book Q&A

-Literary agents only agree to represent a very small percentage of the proposals sent to them, and publishers, in turn, are fussy about selecting projects from those submitted by agents.
+Literary agents only agree to represent a small percentage of the proposals sent to them, and publishers, in turn, are fussy about selecting projects from among those submitted by agents.

 Looked at from simply a statistical point of view, your odds are not good.